lightningnetwork/lnd/docs/psbt.md

 after 10 minutes. **So as long as the whole process takes less than 10 minutes, everything should work fine.**

+### Safety warning

+**DO NOT PUBLISH** the finished transaction by yourself or with another tool. lnd MUST publish it in the proper funding flow order **OR THE FUNDS CAN BE LOST**!

+This is very important to remember when using wallets like `Wasabi` for instance, where the "publish" button is very easy to hit by accident.

 ### 1. Use the new `--psbt` flag in `lncli openchannel`

 The new `--psbt` flag in the `openchannel` command starts an interactive dialog